shanscendent/dotfiles/README.md

 - Set up the Ubuntu docker container properly (or neovim in chezmoi scripts), helpful reading below
   - https://github.com/folke/lazy.nvim/discussions/1188
   - https://github.com/LazyVim/LazyVim/discussions/3679

+## Notes

+- Only Linux distros tested have been Ubuntu.
+YMMV for other distros.